 Many investors access the market via managers affiliated with large insurance companies.
+As demand grows, we believe investors could benefit from an independent route into the market.
 In this paper, we explain why we think non-affiliated asset managers get to see more transactions, and can tailor portfolios that are better aligned with investors’ specific needs.

 Executive Summary